microsoft/vscode-react-native/doc/debugging.md

 Hermes is the new JavaScript engine optimized for running React Native apps on Android.
 It improves app performance and decreases app size.

-To enable Hermes for your app please follow [this official instructions](https://facebook.github.io/react-native/docs/hermes/).
+Click [here](https://facebook.github.io/react-native/docs/hermes/) to learn more about Hermes.

-Debugging apps with Hermes enabled is currently experimental and don't fully support all the features that are available for stable debugger.
-Please, see [this issue](https://github.com/microsoft/vscode-react-native/issues/1073) for more details about the implementation progress.
+Debugging apps with Hermes enabled is currently experimental.
+Please, see [this issue](https://github.com/microsoft/vscode-react-native/issues/1073) for current known issues on Hermes support.

-If you use Hermes engine, you are required to choose one of the following configurations:
+To debug while using Hermes engine, please choose one of the following debug configurations:
- - React Native Direct: Debug Android
+ - React Native (Hermes): Debug Android

 ```
 {
-    "name": "Debug Android (Hermes)",
+    "name": "Debug Android (Hermes) - Experimental",
     "cwd": "${workspaceFolder}",
     "type": "reactnativedirect",
     "request": "launch",